Full Packing Services

 If you are packing smaller items, you can fit several layers in each box by separating them with more crumpled paper.

-Make sure each box is full.
-Fill any empty space with packing paper.
-This will stop items moving around and prevent the box from crushing.
+Make sure each box is fully packed.
+Fill any empty spaces with packing paper to protect your valuable items and to prevent the box from crushing while they are being stacked in the truck.

 Sealing & Labeling Boxes